-Data modeling software tools are applications that help you create database structures using a simple and visually appealing data model—a roadmap for how your business will organize and manage data to reach your business objectives going forward.
-The data modeling process is often compared to the way an architect creates a blueprint before building a house.
+Data modelling software tools are applications that help you create database structures using a simple and visually appealing data model—a roadmap for how your business will organise and manage data to reach your business objectives going forward.
+The data modelling process is often compared to the way an architect creates a blueprint before building a house.
 Without a plan that considers the home’s infrastructure and how the people who live there will need to use the rooms, it wouldn’t function well.

-Data modeling gives stakeholders across your organization a high-level view of the types of data you collect, how it should be managed, and what you want to achieve with it.
-Data modeling concepts are rendered as easy-to-read visual representations, such as simple graphs, that label data types and the relationships between them using jargon-free, real-world terms such as customers, suppliers, vendors, and products.
-Developers and non-technical staff can collaborate in the modeling process using natural language.
-Modeling allows everyone to come to a mutual understanding of the needs of the business and how end users will use information to make data-driven decisions whenever they need to.
-It’s an important first step toward better business intelligence.
+Data modelling gives stakeholders across your organisation a high-level view of the types of data you collect, how it should be managed, and what you want to achieve with it.
+Data modelling concepts are rendered as easy-to-read visual representations, such as simple graphs, that label data types and the relationships between them using jargon-free, real-world terms such as customers, suppliers, vendors, and products.
+Developers and non-technical staff can collaborate in the modelling process using natural language.
+Modelling allows everyone to come to a mutual understanding of the needs of the business and how end users will use information to make data-driven decisions whenever they need to.
+It’s an important first step towards better business intelligence.

 1. Get everyone on the same page

-Data modeling tools allow developers to describe your organization’s vast information landscape in easy-to-understand terms that both technical and non-technical staff can have valuable discussions about.
+Data modelling tools allow developers to describe your organisation’s vast information landscape in easy-to-understand terms that both technical and non-technical staff can have valuable discussions about.

 2. Clarify your project scope